adjust/ios_adobe_extension/README.md

 ### Attribution

-If you turn on the option to share attribution with Adobe in the extension configuration, Adjust tracks the action name `Adjust Attribution Data` with attribution information from Adjust for keys prefixed with `adjust.`
+The option to share attribution data with Adobe is under Extensions and is on by default.
+Adjust tracks the action name `Adjust Attribution Data` with attribution information from Adjust for keys prefixed with `adjust`.